chimera-linux/cports/Usage.md

 * `clean` Clean up the build root.
 This means removing automatic dependencies and removing `builddir` and `destdir` within.
 When given a template name, it will only clean the directories for that template.
+* `commit` Commit a given template or templates.
+Currently, only individual templates are supported, and one commit will be generated for each.
+Any optional arguments after `--` will be passed to `git commit` directly.
 * `cycle-check` Scan all templates or a single template for build-time dependency cycles.
 Only one cycle at a time is printed.
 The goal is to keep the tree free of cycles at all times.
 Therefore, if you encounter